 We both learned a lot in the time apart, and it made us stronger for one another.
 She says she’s the happiest she’s ever been, has never laughed so much in her life, and can’t wait for us to spend our lives together.

 I just look forward to life beside her, and all that entails- even the curveballs that will come our way.
-I want to face it all, holding her hand.
+Together we will face it all.
+All while holding her hand.